ANTO-REMY/fintech-app/README.md

 # Fintech App (Pretium Replica)

-A modern Flutter-based fintech application designed to provide seamless digital financial services, including account management, transactions, and analytics.
+- A modern Flutter-based fintech application designed to provide seamless digital financial services, including account management, transactions, and analytics.
-I created this when pretium were seeking a fullstack developer...All they wanted was a replica of their already existing platform has less backend integrated...
+- I created this when pretium were seeking a frontend developer...All they wanted was a replica of their already existing platform has less backend integrated...
-Ill continue upscaling it with time
+- Ill continue upscaling it with time

 ## Features
 - User onboarding and authentication